 It is perhaps one I have constructed for myself because it so starkly represents the difference between who I have been and what I have done in my twenties and what I am feeling in a very ambiguous and emergent way that you, Thirties, might like me to be and do.
 It represents the difference between the kind of cycle and novelty I know and love so well and a different kind of cycle and novelty that at once beguiles, haunts, and repels.
 Is embracing Africa over Baby, I wonder, a valiant defiance of entropy or something like the sad denial of a forty-year-old doing a keg stand in a college kid’s basement?

-When I ask these questions I am asking myself about the nature of the life that lies ahead once you, Thirties, have stormed in this July: how much of who I was in my Twenties is who I am, and how much of who I was is simply the expression of those searching, rootless years.
+When I ask these questions I am asking myself about the nature of the life that lies ahead once you, Thirties, have stormed in: how much of who I was in my Twenties is who I am, and how much of who I was is simply the expression of those searching, rootless years.

 The other parallel choice you’re laying on thick, you’re really driving like a stake into this last year, is whether I will wind up in Mexico or the United States.
 Like the question of Baby or Africa, this one comes down to whether I can and want to continue to live the kind of life – very close to the bone emotionally and experientially and financially – I have lived in Mexico and elsewhere overseas or whether I am getting, well, old.
 Old in that way Americans mean old: cranky about having to dump a bucket of cold water over my head when there’s a drought in the valley, fussy about the ancient diesel-spewing busses blasting salsa at 8 a.m., lusty over Teflon cookware.
 In need of stability…